ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-iam-vsphere.md

 # vCenter identity and access management
 {: #vrw-iam-vsphere}

-Inside {{site.data.keyword.cloud_notm}} for VMware® Regulated Workloads, multiple levels of access are available.
-The automation uses a set of user IDs to perform operations such as adding hosts, clusters, or storage to your VMware® instance.
+Inside {{site.data.keyword.cloud}} for VMware® Regulated Workloads, multiple levels of access are available.
+The automation uses a set of user IDs to perform operations such as adding hosts, clusters, or storage to your VMware instance.

 ## vCenter and Platform Services Controller user IDs
 {: #vrw-iam-vsphere-vcenter}